 The response time at 120Hz is okay.
 Once again there's smearing and motion blur.
 Unlike at the max refresh rate, the recommended overdrive setting is 'Balance' because 'Speed' has too much overshoot.
 This means you may need to change the overdrive setting if the frame rate of your game drops.

 |Overdrive Setting||Response Time Chart||Response Time Tables||Motion Blur Photo|

-The response time at 60Hz is good.
-The best overdrive setting is again 'Balance' because the 'Picture Quality' option is slower and results in a blurrier image, and the 'Speed' option has too much overshoot.
+The response time at 60Hz isn't bad.
+Like at 120Hz, the best overdrive setting is again 'Balance' because the 'Picture Quality' option is slower and results in a blurrier image, and the 'Speed' option has too much overshoot.
 If you want an ultrawide gaming monitor with a faster 60Hz response time, check out the Dell S3422DWG.

 The Gigabyte G34WQC has an optional Black Frame Insertion feature to improve motion clarity called 'Aim Stabilizer'.
 There's less black smearing when enabled, but it causes slight image duplication.
 It isn't usable while VRR is active, and it locks the overdrive setting to 'Speed'.
 You can see the 120Hz graph here.